 In London we have a limited choice, but we do get the best sweet Alphonso mangoes flown in directly from India.
 During the season, I make religious weekly visits to the Indian green grocers, aiming to get a box full of sweet and fragrant ripe mangoes.

-I like to use Indian Alphonso mangoes, but you can use your favourite variety as long as they are of good quality.
 Just peel, cut and puree the soft ripe mangos in a blender and then pass it through a sieve to get a uniform puree before mixing with other ingredients.
-The flavour this pudding depends mainly on the mangoes you use so make sure they are the best ones you can afford and are fully ripe …
+The flavour of this pudding solely depends on the mangoes you use so make sure they are the best ones you can afford and are fully ripe …

 - Mango puree – 400 ml

 - Milk-200 ml

 - Soak gelatin in 3 tablespoons of cold water.

 - Mix mango puree with milk, sugar and whipping cream (adjust the amount of sugar according to the sweetness of mangoes)